aruncs31s/ethical-hacking/README.md

 <h2 align="center" id="introduction">Introduction</h2>
-<p align="justify">A hacker is a person with a strong intrest in computer who enjoys learning and experimenting with them .
-And `hacking` is the process gaining of unauthorized access to data in a system or computer*
-<i>This is a free and open source project made by few students and anyone intrested sharing
+<p align="justify"><i>This is a free and open source project made by few students and anyone intrested sharing
-hacking or linux skill or anyone willing to learn hacking are wellcome here
+hacking or linux skill or anyone willing to learn hacking are welcome here
 </i></p>

 <h2 align="center">Disclimer</h2>